- Home

 - Is there regular staff training?

-- What are the homes’ staffing ratio day and night?
+- What is the homes’ staff-to-resident ratio, day and night?

 - Are conversations between staff and residents friendly and familiar?